 - What specific expenses are paid for? (e.g., licensing, airfare, hotel, car rental, etc.)

 - How do I report my time and submit reimbursement requests?

 - When and how will I be paid?

-“A recruiter should really be a resource for a provider, our job is to focus on how we can help them achieve their career goals,” says Simon Parsons, a CompHealth physician recruiter.
+“A recruiter should really be a resource.
+Our job is to focus on how we can help you achieve your career goals,” says Simon Parsons, a CompHealth physician recruiter.

 CompHealth recruiters are different from other staffing agencies because they work exclusively with providers or client facilities, not both.
-They are focused solely on finding physicians, PAs, NPs and therapists the perfect jobs.
+As a result, they are also focused solely on finding you the perfect job.

 “My job as a recruiter is to work as a team with the provider, I’m their advocate,” says Jill Sansom, a CompHealth physician recruiter.
 “To find the best possible fit, my job is to get to know you.
 This starts with the very first phone call.”

 CompHealth has helped match physicians, PAs, and NPs with the perfect locum tenens jobs for more than 40 years.
 To speak with a recruiter, give us a call at 800.453.3030 or view today’s locum tenens job opportunities.